duvuvu/math2022-monte-carlo-in-statistics/README.md

 - Duy Vu DINH

 ## Overview
-Welcome to the GitHub repository for the projects of the MATH2022 course.
+Welcome to the GitHub repository for the project of the MATH2022 course.

+## Project
 The project applies Monte Carlo simulation techniques to study and generate values from the Beta distribution using various random number generation methods, including:

 * Inverse Transform Sampling